-Hail damage occurs when the hail stone hits the asphalt shingle and bounces off.
-This causes granules to fall off, which exposes the fiberglass mat underneath.
+Roof hail damage occurs when the hail stone hits the asphalt shingle and bounces off.
+The shock from the impact causes granules to bounce off, which exposes the fiberglass mat underneath.
+These are the small, black areas you see in the photos above.
 As a result, your roof is now vulnerable to water leaks.
 This type of damage is noticeable immediately.
-There will be, however, more damage that you can’t see.
+There will be, however, more damage that you can't see, which is why you should have your roof inspected right away by a professional roofer.

 Can your roof be repaired or should it be replaced?

-That depends.
-Most of the time, here in Colorado, hail comes straight down.
+Whether your roof can be repair or if it needs to be completely replaced depends.
+Here in Colorado, most of the time hail stones come straight down.
+Therefore, often your entire roof is affected by the storm.
 Rarely does wind accompany a hail storm, here.
 If there are strong winds, hail can come down at an angle.
 In this case, one side of your roof could get more damage than the other and you might only have to replace that one side of your roof.
 Have your entire roof inspected, however.

-Also, a hail storm never drops one, large stone onto a roof.
-It’s always several stones.
-Furthermore, because there’s always hidden damage, most often the entire roof needs replacing.
+Also, a storm never drops one, large hail stone onto a roof.
+It's always hundreds of stones.
+Furthermore, because there's always hidden damage, most often the entire roof needs replacing.
+To determine whether your roof needs repaired or replaced, have your roof inspected by a roofing professional.

 How soon should you have your roof fixed?

-Right away!
-If hail damage has been found, the longer you wait to repair or replace your roof, the more damage will occur and the more it will cost to fix it.
+If you're ready this article, you probably already suspect you might have hail damage.
+Therefore, have your roof inspected right away.
+If hail damage has been found, it should be fixed immediately to avoid water leaks and other damage.
+The longer you wait to have your roof fixed, the more damage will occur and the more it will cost to fix it.

 Vulnerable parts of your roof

 Obviously your roof is the most exposed part of your house, when it comes to hail.
-Is it necessarily the most vulnerable?
-That depends on which roofing product you have, which features it has, which manufacturer made it, if it’s installed correctly, etc.
+Is it necessarily the most vulnerable, however?
+That depends on which roofing product you have, which features it has, which manufacturer made it, if it's installed correctly, etc.

-Let’s use Owens Corning’s roofing shingles, as an example.
+Let's use Owens Corning's roofing shingles, as an example.
 They offer a wide variety of shingles.
-If you like in an area that gets hail storms, and in install Owens Corning’s least expensive shingles, that aren’t impact-resistant, I would say your roof is vulnerable.
-By ‘vulnerable’ I mean weak and susceptible to harm given the threat of hail.
+If you live in an area that gets hail storms, and you have Owens Corning's least expensive shingles, which aren't impact-resistant, I would say your roof is vulnerable.
+Now, by 'vulnerable' I mean weak and susceptible to harm given the threat of hail.

 If your Colorado home has their Duration Storm shingles, which are impact-resistant, I would say your roof is not vulnerable for several years, given the usual hail storms Colorado gets.